cs573-19s/04-MultipleViews/README.md

 - gh-pages site: https://jabel3141.github.io/04-MultipleViews/

+## Data

+The data I used for this project was obtained from http://jmcauley.ucsd.edu/data/amazon/ however the data was massively large with over 1.5 million reviews and so I could not upload the full file to gituhub.
+Instead I took the first 1000 data entries and used that for the project instead (test.json).

 # Description

 This project is trying to analyze Amazon Electronics Reviews through ratings, summary words, and dates (shown in the first picture below).
 The timeline shows the dates, the ratings is shown in the bar chart and the summary words is shown through the word cloud.
 A user can interact with each visualization to filter values and update the visualizations (as shown in the second pic below).